chipsalliance/chisel/docs/src/explanations/connectable.md

 }
 ```

 Due to this, there are many desired connection behaviors between two Chisel components.
-First we will investigate a common source of confusion between port-direction and connection-direction.
-Then, we will dive in to the Chisel connection operators useful for connecting components with members of mixed-alignments.
+First we will introduce the most common Chisel connection operator, `:<>=`, useful for connecting components with members of mixed-alignments, then take a moment to investigate a common source of confusion between port-direction and connection-direction.
+Then, we will explore the remainder of the the Chisel connection operators.

 ### Bi-direction connection operator (:<>=)